cleesmith/Transcriber/README.md

-# Transcribe any YouTube video, even Live ones or Short ones, into readable text.
+# Transcribe any YouTube video into readable text
+# even Live ones or Short ones

 > Given youtube's rules and regulations, of course.

+> Not everyone benefits nor enjoys giant talking heads with background music trying to influence us, we prefer our propaganda in words ---the old fashion way.

 ---